sfccdevops/sfcc-cli/docs/cmd-log.md

 sfcc log
 ```

-If needed to setup multiple clients, or multiple instances for the same client, you will need to specify what to watch:
+If needed to setup multiple clients, or multiple instances for the same client, you will need to specify what to use:

 ```bash
 sfcc log <client> <instance>